olebris/comptia_sec-/2 3 Hardware vulnerabilities 16bc96a99ecb80a3937ecb3bf97637ca.md

     - EOSL: End of Service Life
         - Device not supported (no patches)
         - may have premium-cost support options …
-- Legacy platforms
+- Legacy platforms (Firmware that can’t be patched)
-    - require additionnal security
+    - require additional security
-        - Firewall
+        - Firewall (to filter, contain , limit attack surface)
         - IPS (Intrusion Prevention System)
--